Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/base64_flow_node.md

 date: 2021-10-01
 ---

 The flow-node methods, parameters, and output for the Base64 flow-node are described in the following sections.
-The Base64 flow-node is created when NPM installs the `@axway/api-builder-plugin-fn-base64` plugin.
+The Base64 flow-node is created when npm installs the `@axway/api-builder-plugin-fn-base64` plugin.
 The Base64 flow-node plugin is included in the default application, but it can be removed.

 ## Methods